-- Do not handle or apply pesticides if you have a headache or are not feeling well. - Never smoke, eat or drink (or use cell phones) while handling pesticides. - Avoid inhaling pesticide sprays, dusts, and vapors.
-If the pesticide is dangerous to your respiratory system, the label will tell you to wear a respirator and specify which type (see section D 5.3.
+- Do not handle or apply pesticides if you have a headache or are not feeling well. - Never smoke, eat or drink (or use cell phones) while handling pesticides. - Avoid inhaling pesticide sprays, dust, and vapors.
+If the pesticide is dangerous to your respiratory system, the label will tell you to wear a respirator and specify which type (see section D 5.2.2.
 Respiratory Protection for Pesticide Handlers). - Thoroughly wash exposed areas of yourself before eating, drinking, using tobacco products, using the bathroom, or using your cell phone.
 Wash your gloves with soap and water before you take them off.
 Then wash your hands and face. - If hands, skin, or other body parts become contaminated or exposed, wash the area immediately with clean water and a liquid detergent.
 If clothing becomes contaminated, remove it immediately.
 If you splash a concentrate of a pesticide labeled with a "Danger "or "Warning" signal word, take your contaminated clothing off immediately.
-Dispose of garments drenched with concentrates of any pesticides labeled with Danger or Warning signal words; do not wash these items. - After each spraying or dusting, bathe and change your clothing; always begin the day with clean clothing.
+Dispose of garments drenched with concentrates of any pesticides labeled with Danger or Warning signal words; do not wash these items.

+- After each spraying or dusting, bathe and change your clothing; always begin the day with clean clothing.
 Wash contaminated clothing separately from other garments and run an extra rinse cycle afterwards. - Always have someone with you or close by if you are using highly toxic pesticides (those with the signal word DANGER plus skull and crossbones)

-APPLICATION RATE
+APPLICATION DIRECTIONS

-ALWAYS FOLLOW THE PESTICIDE LABEL DIRECTIONS FOR USE regarding who may use, where, how, how much, and how often the pesticide may be used.
+Always follow the pesticide label 'Directions for Use' regarding who may use, where, how, how much, and how often the pesticide may be used.
+Never use higher than the labeled rate of application.
 In addition to those mandatory statements, pesticide manufacturers also provide additional advisory information on the label on how to use a pesticide most effectively.